Search prices First class $130.00 - Each additional class $90.00

 Once the trademark is registered, annual maintenance fees will apply to maintain its validity.

 Since August 1, 2017, a trademark registration may be done directly through the Cayman Islands Intellectual Property Office.
-Although it is no longer necessary, trademark applications may still be based on trademarks registered in the United Kingdom or through EUIPO as a European Union Trademark (EUTM), in order to then be extended for this territory.
+Although it is no longer necessary, trademark applications may still be based on trademarks registered in the United Kingdom, in order to then be extended for this territory.
 Extension of a registered trademark to the Cayman Islands is done through the Cayman Islands General Registry (CIGR).

 Visit our section for trademark services in the United Kingdom for further information regarding UK trademarks.

 If the trademark is registered as an extension for protection of a trademark previously registered in the UK o through the EUIPO, the extension does not have to be made for all the classes included in the original registration.
 However, original registration must include the class or classes that one wishes to extend protection for in the Cayman Islands.

 If the trademark that the extension is based upon is not renewed in its territory of origin, protection in the Cayman Islands will also lapse.
 Once the trademark is renewed in the territory of origin, then it can be renewed in the Cayman Islands.
 Although a trademark’s validity period in the Cayman Islands follows that of the registration in the country of origin, please be aware that annual maintenance fees are required in order to maintain the validity of a trademark in the Cayman Islands.
 Those fees must be paid before March 31st each year.
 It is possible to pay in advance all the annual fees due up to the next renewal date of the trademark.